The streetcar has arrived! Milwaukee is now easier to navigate, neighborhoods are more connected, and your destination is just a quick hop away!

 Make no mistake about it; Milwaukee’s modern streetcars aren’t “trolleys” — they are nothing like the noisy, bumpy vehicles of the last century.
 Today’s modern streetcar vehicles are sleek, smooth, quiet, efficient and comfortable.

-Milwaukee’s streetcar will be 67 feet long and about 8’8” wide.
-Streetcar vehicles are typically about double the length and capacity of a Milwaukee County Transit System bus.
+Milwaukee’s streetcar is 67 feet long and about 8’8” wide.
+Streetcar vehicles are about double the length and capacity of a Milwaukee County Transit System bus.

 Each streetcar vehicle can accommodate approximately 150 passengers.

 Streetcars are generally quieter than a typical bus.
 Powered by quiet electric motors, streetcars collect power from an electrified wire that is suspended approximately 20 feet over the travel lane in which the streetcar runs.
 Noise from a streetcar is generated from the wheel to rail contact, rather than from the engine, like a bus.

 The Hop is electric powered.
 It draws electricity from an overhead contact system (OCS) with a wire, supporting poles and substations along the route.
 The Hop is designed to use a single contact wire, which is much different from the thick and expansive span wire systems used for older streetcar systems.
 In addition, overhead wires utilize existing street light and traffic signal poles wherever possible to reduce the potential for clutter in the street and to make the wire less visible.

 The Hop vehicles operate in shared traffic on city streets with stops every 3 to 4 blocks at speeds of approximately 25 to 30 mph.